michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

   (and on which a decent bit of my `Poller`and `Reactor` code is loosely based).
 Overall I think I'm a better user of those libraries because of this project.

-Finally, I think there's that there's definitely different levels of understanding something, and I think that building an async runtime from scratch gave me a better intuition about async programming in general, no matter how much I thought I knew about it from other languages.
+Finally, I think that there's definitely different levels of understanding something, and I think that building an async runtime from scratch gave me a better intuition about async programming in general, no matter how much I thought I knew about it from other languages.
 I'd definitely recommend this as a project if you're looking to level up your skills in async Rust.
 Getting